peterkuma/mrr2c/README.md

 - `--debug`: Enable debugging output.
 - `-h`, `--help`: Show help message and exit.
+- `-s`: Split output into multiple files by height resolution.
+If the input file contains time periods with differing height resolutions, these time periods are saved separately in multiple files.
+If this option is set, *output* is assumed to be an output file prefix in the following way.
+If multiple height resolutions are present, the output file names are *input*`_`*n*`.nc`, where `n`is a sequence of zero-prefixed numbers starting with 1, with a constant number of digits as needed to accommodate the entire sequence of files.
+If only one height resolution is present, the output file name is *input*`.nc`.
+- `-v`, `--version`: Print the version number and exit.

 On Linux and macOS, see also the manual page: